Smartphone picture organization: A hierarchical approach: Experimental results

 \paragraph{Topic coherence measures} To evaluate the performance of a topic model, several topic coherence measures have been proposed that take into account the average or median of pairwise word similarities formed by top words of a given topic.
 In this work, we used two widely used topic coherence measures: the UCI measure introduced by \cite{newman2010automatic} and the UMass measure introduced by \cite{mimno2011optimizing}.
 The UCI-score, $\mathcal{C}_{UCI}$ uses as pairwise score function, the Pointwise Mutual Information (PMI) and is defined as follows:

 where $P(w_j, w_i )$ is the joint probability of ($w_i,w_j$) computed as the ratio of number of documents containing both words $w_j, w_i$, $P(w_i)$ ($P(w_j)$) is the \textit{a priori} probability of $w_i$ ($w_j$) computed based on frequencies in the dataset, and $N$ is the total number of words.
 The smoothing count, $\epsilon$ is added to avoid calculating the logarithm of zero.
-Note that $\mathcal{C}_{UCI}$ range is in the interval $\{ -1,1\}$.

 The UMass-score is also based on co-occurrences of word pairs, but measures how much, within the words used to describe a topic, a common word is in average a good predictor for a less common word.
 More specifically, given an ordered list of words ordered by decreasing frequency $p(w|k)$, say $W = <w_1 , . . . , w_n>$, it is defined as: